 There are lots of things we can do as individuals and Quaker meetings to help challenge economic inequality in Britain.
 Through local and national initiatives, we can change the narrative – and people's lives.
 Here's what some Quakers are already doing.

 There are now fourteen Quaker Living Wage employer organisations, businesses, and Area Meetings.
 Quakers in Lancaster have set up a Quaker Living Wage campaign, and provide meetings with materials and information about how to become certified as a Living Wage employer.
 Learn more about Quaker work on the Living Wage.

-Manchester Area Meeting celebrate their Living Wage Accreditation.
-Photo: Manchester AM.
+Quakers celebrate their Living Wage Accreditation.
+Photo: Nick Morgan

 Join a credit union

 Quakers in North Wales are responding to economic inequality by supporting individual Quakers and meetings to get involved in local credit unions.
 Read their story here.

 Credit unions play an important role in making finances accessible to people in poverty.
 Find out more about how credit unions work from the Association of British Credit Unions or Scottish League of Credit Unions.